Force over Distance: Chapter 50

 “Mendacity,” Rush murmured listlessly.

-“Mendacity?”
+Mendacity?”
 Young repeated.
-“That’s at least a five dollar word.
-Are you calling me a liar?
-Bit hypocritical, don’t you think?”
+“Get outta here.
+That’s at least a five dollar word.
+You calling me a liar?
+Little hypocritical, don’t you think?”

 Rush blinked at him.
 Young was pretty sure he hadn’t gotten much of that, but then he cocked his head and said, “Yes.
 Deceitful.
-Define hypocritical.”
+Define ‘hypocritical’.”

 “God,” Young said.
 “Um, characteristic of being a hypocrite?”